Representing spherical tensors with scalar-based machine-learning models: Methods

-for any real number $\alpha, \beta\in \mathbb{R}$.
-In the following we will focus mostly on 3-dimensional vectors: in terms of an harmonic representation vectors transforms as $\lambda = 1$ components.
-Using a common convention for real spherical harmonics, if we have a vector $\bm a \in \mathbb{R}^3$ with components $\bm a = (a_x, a_y, a_z)$, we can make the identifications $a_z = a_0$, $a_y = a_1$ and $a_x = a_{-1}$, which is consistent with the application of CG products for real-valued spherical harmonics.
-The CG contraction between two vectors $\bm a$ and $\bm b$ can be easily interpreted for $\lambda = 0$ and $\lambda =1$.
-Indeed, the contraction to the scalar ($\lambda=0$) space between two arbitrary vectors $\bm a$ and $\bm b$ is proportional to the scalar products between the vectors, as shown by the formula $(\bm a \ocg \bm b)_{00} = -(\bm a \cdot \bm b)/\sqrt{6}$.
+Indeed, the contraction to the scalar ($\lambda=0$) space between two arbitrary vectors $\bm a$ and $\bm b$ is proportional to the scalar products between the vectors, as shown by the formula $(\bm a \ocg \bm b)_{00} = -(\bm a \cdot \bm b)/\sqrt{3}$.
 Instead, the Cartesian representation of the contraction to the $\lambda =1$ (pseudo-vectorial) space is proportional to the cross product, namely $(\bm a \ocg \bm b)_{1}= -\mathrm{i} (\bm a \times \bm b)/\sqrt{2}$.
-The presence of the imaginary unit $\mathrm{i}$ is due to the fact that in the real spherical harmonic representations, the CG coefficients $C^{1\mu}_{1q_11q_2}$ are purely imaginary.
-Note also how the same relations holds also for the components of the standard spherical harmonic representation, as shown in Ref.~\cite[Ch.
-3.11]{Sakurai_Napolitano_2020}].
-Moreover, the contraction to the $\lambda=2$ space can also be easily obtained in its Cartesian form: It is sufficient to extract the traceless and symmetric part of the matrix obtained from the external product $\bm a \otimes \bm b$.
+The presence of the imaginary unit $\mathrm{i}$ is due to the fact that in the real spherical harmonic representations, the CG coefficients $C^{1\mu}_{1m_11m_2}$ are purely imaginary.
+Note also how the same relations holds also for the components of the standard spherical harmonic representation, as shown in Ref.~\citenum{Sakurai_Napolitano_2020}(Ch.
+3.11).
+Moreover, the contraction to the $\lambda=2$ space can also be easily obtained in its Cartesian form: it is sufficient to extract the traceless and symmetric part of the matrix obtained from the external product $\bm a \otimes \bm b$.
 These intuitive relations are crucial when investigating tensors from vectorial inputs and we will heavily use them in the next paragraph.

-We now state an identity for the contraction of four arbitrary vectors $\bm a, \bm b, \bm c$ and $\bm d$ (see Ref.~\cite[Ch.~3]{VMK} for similar identities):
+We now state an identity for the contraction of four arbitrary vectors $\bm a, \bm b, \bm c$ and $\bm d$ (see Ref.~\citenum{VMK}(Ch.~3) for similar identities):